The Journey

 I counterbalanced this oddly poignant visit with a Krispy Kreme doughnut and a royal sleeping spot right by the beach.
 But the beach held more tension—I filmed washed up jellyfish and discovered a dead bird just out of reach from picturesque waves.

 In North Carolina I splurged on a treat.
-I booked a boat ride out to the International Dark Sky Park at Cape Lookout, where our guide’s laser circled constellations and planets, and we were regaled with facts and myths alike.
-Several people generously passed around their bug spray to the whole group (thank GOD) and our potentially treacherous navigation back to shore saw only one casualty—my newly made friend’s baseball cap.
+I booked a boat ride out to the International Dark Sky Park at Cape Lookout, where our guide’s laser circled constellations and planets, and we were regaled with facts and myths.
+Several people generously passed around their bug spray to the whole group (thank GOD) and our potentially treacherous navigation back to shore saw only one casualty—my new friend’s baseball cap.

 Sand on which I stargazed at Cape Point.